fbgabriana/brgykodego/README.md

 # Barangay KodeGo

-An interactive barangay **content management system**.
-The Group 4 Capstone Project.
+Barangay KodeGo is an interactive barangay **content management system** submitted as a Capstone Project for batch 18 of KodeGo's web development course (WD-18).

 * [View the site](http://brgykodego.herokuapp.com/){:target="_projectpage"}